RafaelVidaurre/yakuza/Readme.md

 API
 ===
-Now lets get our hands dirty by looking at Yakuza's API
+Let's get our hands dirty by looking at Yakuza's API

 Yakuza
 ------